Best Kafka Connectors in 2023

 Organizations today have access to a wide stream of data.
 Apache Kafka, a popular Data Processing Service is used by over 30% of Fortune 500 companies to develop real-time data feeds.
 Now, it is a fact that in the world of Information Storage and Retrieval, there are other Data Systems as well that are not Kafka.
 And sometimes you’d like to move data in and out between Kafka and these external Data Systems.
 This is where Kafka Connectors come in.

 Kafka Connect is basically a set of connectors that allow you to get data from an external Database straight into Kafka, and to put your data from Kafka into any other external Data Sink/System.
 Simply put, Kafka Connectors help you simplify moving data in and out of Kafka.
-This article will take you through some of the best Kafka Connectors in 2022.
+This article will take you through some of the best Kafka Connectors.

 Table of Contents